-There was active exploration at the Bonita property in Q1 Fiscal 2019.
+There was active exploration at the Bonita property in Q2 Fiscal 2019.

-The reader is referred to the reports of the previous reporting period, and the Company's website, for descriptions of the property location, overall property size and claims, ownership, and regional context (metallogeny).
-Also, on the Company's website is a table which summarizes the three years of surface exploration starting in 2014 as the foundation for the first pass drilling in November, 2017, and the current follow-up drill program which started in May, 2018.
+The reader is referred to the Company's website for descriptions of the property location, overall property size and claims, ownership, and regional context (metallogeny).
+Also, on the Company's website is a table which summarizes four years of successive surface exploration from 2014 through 2017.
+This work was the foundation for the first pass drilling in November, 2017, and the follow-up drill program this quarter, in June, 2018.

 An independent, NI 43-101 Technical report for Bonita dated February 17, 2017, is filed on SEDAR.
+Drilling done to date follows the recommendations in the 43-101 report.